SIGN IN

 It means the starting point matters.

-With cold plunging, more intense does not always mean more beneficial.
+When it comes to cold plunging, more intense does not always mean more beneficial.

-“I can be uncomfortable and still be safe.”
+The real benefit comes from repeated, safe exposure where the body learns: “I can be uncomfortable and still be safe.”

 We see it as a practice.

-A small, repeated exposure to discomfort that teaches the brain and body: I can do hard things, and I can stay with myself while I do them.
+I can do hard things, and I can stay with myself while I do them.

-The important point is the gradual build up.
 Think of cold plunging like strength training.

 You would not walk into the gym and lift your maximum weight on day one.